Know a business? Earn up to $20,000 in cash. Refer a Business.

 Step 3: Create a Stain Removal Paste

-Step 4: Use a Toothbrush To Scrub The Stain
+Step 4: Use a Toothbrush to Scrub the Stain

 Step 5: Machine Wash with Hot Water